GTPB/TCDT22/README.md

 ![](https://i.imgur.com/k6AW9or.png)

 ---
-## Challenge: Teaching versus training
+## Teaching versus training
-- Based on your experience, what are in your opinion the differences between teaching and training?
+- Based on your experience, spot the differences between teaching and training?
 - Identify some main differences
 - Discuss them in the group